microsoft/SouthAmericaBuildingFootprints/README.md

 #### Stage 2: Polygonization
 ![](/images/polygonization.jpg)

-### Is there any technical improvement used in this round than previous ones?
+### Were there any modeling improvements used for this release?
-Our building extraction model for South America was tuned using only unsupervised training (no training labels), specifically style-transfer and self-training techniques we have developed internally.
+Our building extraction model for South America was tuned using only unsupervised training (no training labels), specifically style-transfer and self-training techniques that we have developed internally.

 ### Evaluation set metrics
-The evaluation metrics are computed on the set of 2500 building labels.
+The evaluation metrics are computed on the set of 2,500 building labels.

 Building match metrics on the evaluation set: